yuehhan/sample_wo_system/README.md

 # Workorder System Project

-### this is a simple example of what a workorder system might look like.
+### This is a simple example of what a workorder system might look like.

 * **Design Choices**
     * I decided to use Node.js/Express backend because it is a lighter, unopinionated framework.
 It is easy to set up and great to just create a few endpoints